RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-03-Dealing-With-The-Click-Next-Admin.md

 * **Convince them to join the dark side**
   * If they can be motivated, and are capable of learning, try to motivate them and encourage them to join the movement.
+  * Can you lend a hand?
+Lead them through the pseudocode and thought process that goes on as you design a solution.
+Slowly put together that solution while trying to impart some knowledge around the language and technologies you are working with.
+Encourage them to do this on their own.
   * Keep in mind that not everyone is made for scripting and automation.
 * **Find a better fit for them**
   * Would they be a better fit for a team that would not benefit from scripting or automation?
 From my perspective, there aren't many teams out there that meet this criteria, but it's worth considering (aside: I hope scripting and automation play a role in non-IT positions down the road).